ThatOneGin/parfast/Quickstart.md

 ## mbuf

+Mbuf is deprecated, a better way to allocate memory is via [mem](#mem) operand.

-While not a operand itself, but a way to access the memory buffer. (currently experimental)
+"Mbuf: While not a operand itself, but a way to access the global memory buffer".

 ## ld